AdobeDocs/commerce-cloud-service.en/help/cloud-guide/cdn/fastly-configuration.md

 >[!NOTE]
 >
->Fastly is not available in Integration environments.
+>Fastly is not available in integration environments.

 Complete the following steps to enable, configure, and test Fastly early in your site development process to enable secure access to your site.